"Your lives are meaningless compared to HONDO!"

 "People think he died a hero in the War, let it stay that way."

-Quantrill isn't glorified here.
+Despite that eyebrow-raising line, Quantrill isn't glorified here.
 The Colonel we meet tricks Hondo Lane into meeting him under false pretenses.
-He saves Hondo's life (for a second time), but mainly because he needs to use Lane's current honest job status for a covert robbery.
-A self-serving opportunist to the end, Quantrill uses these loyal ex-soldiers, uncaring about anyone's life save Zeber's--and his own.
+He saves Hondo's life (for a second time)--but as we later learn, mainly because he needs Lane's current employment to serve as cover for the robbery.
+A self-serving opportunist to the end, Quantrill uses these loyal ex-soldiers with little regard for lives besides Zeber's--and his own.
 Manipulative?
-When Lane makes it known that he'd like to pass on "the plan", Colonel Quantrill shames him, asserting that he led the Lawrence raid solely to save Hondo's neck!
-Hondo's response is a priceless (and wordless) combination of disgust and disbelief:
+When Lane makes it known that he'd like to pass on "the plan", the Colonel shames him, asserting that he led the Lawrence raid solely to save Hondo's neck!
+Hondo's reaction is a wordless and priceless combination of disgust and disbelief:

-What would have happened if Quantrill had lived?
-Hondo and the Judas posits that he would have applied his "hit and run" tactics to robberies--just the James-Younger gang on a larger scale.
+What if Quantrill had lived?
+Hondo and the Judas posits that he would have applied his "hit and run" tactics to robberies--just like the James-Younger gang ended up doing, only on a larger scale.
 Nothing noble there.
-Nevertheless, the script (through Doc Zeber mainly) implies more than once that Quantrill was a once a noble man but was corrupted by the horrors of war and betrayal.
-Eh--highly debatable, and frankly leaves a bad taste.
+Nevertheless, loyal Zeber gives a rebuttal, implying more than once that Quantrill was ethical before he was corrupted by the horrors of war and betrayal.

-After nearly a decade of affability between THE MUSIC MAN and F TROOP, Tucker reminds you of just how frightening a villain he could be.
-Roger Perry is equally impressive as the tortured loner Reno, but Ricky Nelson is merely adequate at best in his stunt-casting as Jesse James.
+After nearly a decade of affability between THE MUSIC MAN and F TROOP, Tucker reminds you just how frightening he could be as a villain.
+Roger Perry is equally impressive as tortured loner Reno, but Ricky Nelson is merely adequate at best in his stunt-casting as Jesse James.
 The most intriguing character is the fictional Zeber, essayed by old pro Carradine.
 A broken-down yet hard to read physician, he appears at various times to be the Judas or the real brains behind the mad mastermind.
 In the end, the Doctor seems inspired by Hondo's forgiveness towards his former adversaries.

 In reality, Bob Ford was exactly eighteen months old when the Lawrence massacre took place, his brother Charles was all of six years of age, and John Reno was never anywhere near the South or Quantrill.
 Suffice to say it took far more than the typical number of liberties to get all these malefactors together and the advisability of doing so turned out to be rather dubious.
-When all is said and done, Hondo and the Judas is a misfire.
+When all is said and done, Hondo and the Judas is a misfire--albeit one with a phenomenal cast.

 MISSING FROM SYNDICATION: